-If you’re buying grated coconut (in Australia we used to call it desiccated coconut) to toast it, just put the coconut in a non-stick pan over medium heat, use a silicon spatula, and keep the coconut moving in the pan until it turns light brown.
+If you’re buying grated coconut to toast (in Australia we used to call it desiccated coconut), just put the coconut in a non-stick pan over medium heat, use a silicon spatula, and keep the coconut moving in the pan until it turns light brown.

 Some recipes include fried sliced garlic and shallots.
 While I don’t disapprove of the shallots, we were going for a fresh, clean flavour for this dish and the garlic can be too much.
 We also already have a touch of garlic in the sauce.